Subscribe for Real-World Readiness

 7. Toilet

-During short-term outages, consider only flushing after long calls of nature only.
+During short-term outages, consider flushing only after long calls of nature.
 This is because short calls are rather mellow and don’t have to be flushed down every time.

 However, keep in mind that you might have to flush the toilet after several rounds of short calls to keep it clean.